 By default, your switch management page can be accessed using standard web HTTP protocol which is unsecure.
 Enabling HTTPS/SSL management access allows access to the switch management page using secure encrypted communication which prevents unauthorized users from intercepting user name and password credentials.
-Typically, the switch is accessed within the local network only by system administrators which does not necessarily require additional security.
 It is recommended to only enable this feature, if allowing switch management access from other networks or over the Internet.